esmero/archipelago-deployment-live/docs/gitworkflow.md

 	drupal/.gitattributes
 ```

-If you do not want to add each `Changes not staged for commit` individually (WE recommend you only commit what you need, we warned) you can also issue an `git add .` which means all.
+If you do not want to add each `Changes not staged for commit` individually (WE recommend you only commit what you need, be warned and take caution) you can also issue an `git add .` which means add all.

 ```Shell
 git add drupal/scripts/archipelago/deploy.sh